 An explosion answered for Benjamin, and the busty woman that had been sitting quiet the entire time by Mel finally made her presence known, scoffing as her spaded tail flicked.

 “How did I get stuck with this idiot,” the succubus, Saliim, grumbled.
-Her dark, purple eyes glittered with such rage as she glared at Mel, her dark, almost obsidian, form barely kept modest by a skin-tight red tube top and a long, flowing white skirt, ending just before her feet, ending in three, shimmering claws.
+Her purple eyes smolered with such rage as she glowered at Mel.
+Her dark, almost obsidian form was barely kept modest by a skin-tight red tube top and a long, flowing white skirt, ending just before her feet, which they ended in three, shimmering claws.
 Her arms were folded, the red runes along them and around her naval flashing with each agitated heartbeat, paled by her short, red hair.
 Though it was a contest as he simply shrugged.

 “Who tries to make a tea biscuit into a shoe to begin with!”

-She looked ready to bite his head off with her perfect, pristine white teeth in her perfectly round face with her perfect nose and ears, but once more Benjamin halted any form of hostility by waving it off.
+She looked ready to bite his head off with her perfect teeth in her perfectly round face with her perfect nose and ears, but once more Benjamin halted any form of hostility by waving it off.

-“Once we find out the exact incantation that was used, you shall be released,” he said.
-“Until then, you simply have to fulfill your duties.”
+“Once we find out the exact incantation that was used, you shall be released,” Benjamin said.
+“Until then, you simply need to fulfill your duties.”

 “What duties!
-He asks me to do such... strange things... and not even the fun strange!
+He asks me to do such... strange things...
+Not even the fun strange!
 Last night, he asked me to peel a light bulb.”

 “And she did,” Mel said.

 “Then the day before he asked me to make raincoats for the rats-”